Table of Content

 After-school programs are a great way for kids to dip their toes in something new in a safe, fun place.
-Programs offered at schools or at organizations may not be covered in regular learning and could be something completely off-the-wall, niche or leading-edge.
+Programs offered at schools or at organizations may not be covered in regular learning and could be something completely off-the-wall, niche, or leading-edge.
 Take this opportunity for you and your child to learn together.
-Finding something your child enjoys and has potential in, helps develop confidence, self-esteem and a budding passion.
+Finding something your child enjoys and has potential in, helps develop confidence, self-esteem, and a budding passion.
 Plus, it can even lead them to find a career down the road.

 University and job applications

-After-school activities are just as important as school, homework and time with friends.
-They can really help provide direction, create a new social network and aid academic success.
+After-school activities are just as important as school, homework, and time with friends.
+They can really help provide direction, create a new social network, and aid academic success.
 Be sure to check out the classes offered at MakerKids for a great STEM experience!

 What do you look for when you look for after-school programs for your kids?